rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 last name.

 1. A syllabus for the Language and Code camp.  :code-camps:teaching:
+This may never appear.

+1. Camper setup.  :code-camps:teaching:joc:
+Want to make things easy for the campers, so writing a script to set up their account.

+1. Language generation in Racket.  :code-camps:teaching:racket:

+1. Transforming Web pages in Racket.  :code-camps:teaching:racket:

+1. Week two of Code Camps.  :code-camps:teaching:data science:

 1. A long and busy summer.  :overcommitment:long:rambly:

 1. Tracing citations.  (`binary-search-citations`)  :sketch:joc:short:

+1. Summer work absurdities.  :academia:short:rant: `summer-funding-absurdities`

 1. Porting callisto.  :callisto:short:  An introduction to this topic.